-The latest addition to the impressive catalogue of games-focused exhibitions at the Australian Centre for the Moving Image (ACMI) is its new, five-month-long exhibition called Out of Bounds: Exploring the Limits of Videogames.
-A free exhibit, it features a quarter-hour-long documentary, alongside fascinating still images and a playable, complimentary video game by Melbourne developer Ian MacLarty, called Red Desert Render.
+In 2022, the Australian Centre for the Moving Image (ACMI) added another games-focused exhibition to its impressive catalogue called Out of Bounds: Exploring the Limits of Videogames.
+A free exhibit, it featured a quarter-hour-long documentary, alongside fascinating still images and a playable, complimentary

 Red Dead Redemption 2 (2018, Rockstar Games), is a popular action-adventure game set in a fictitious, sprawling version of South Western USA, at the turn of the century in 1899 – a time when the wildness of the west was just starting to yield to the tightening chains of newly-established government and class rule.
 It’s a tender, clever, generous and surprising game, as it takes the player through a sophisticated tragedy of epic proportions set in a richly populated and utterly stunning world.